ms/buildtogether.tech/design/index.md

 requiring rework in the naïve model presented at the start of this chapter.

-For example, let's consider a typical three-tier web site that uses the <span g="mvc">Model-View-Controller</span> (MVC) design pattern.
+For example, let's consider a typical three-tier web site that uses the <span g="mvc">Model-View-Controller</span> (MVC) <span g="design_pattern">design pattern</span>.
 The model, which is stored in a relational database, is the data that the application manipulates, such as purchase orders and game states.
 The controller encapsulates the application's business rules: who's allowed to cancel games while they're in progress, how much interest to add on out-of-province orders, and so on.
 Finally, the view translates the application's state into HTML for display and handles the button clicks and form submissions that drive the system from one state to another.

 This architecture presents several challenges for testing: